The Ten Lepers Who Were Cleansed

 The nine who were healed, continued straight away to the priests to be declared clean and able to re-enter the community.
 One of them, who was a despised Samaritan, upon seeing his cure, turned back and ran to Jesus and fell down at His feet, giving Him thanks.

 Brothers and sisters in Christ… today’s Gospel reading is all about thanksgiving and gratitude to God.
+A heart of gratitude is one of the keys to a healing faith.

 Life is a miracle!
 Every day that we wake up to the rising of the sun is a gift from the lovingkindness of our Almighty God!
 How will we spend this day?
 How will we make best use of the moments expanding out before us?